X

 SUNY Black Leadership Institute logo

-We understand it will take solid and continuing investment to demonstrate to all of our emerging and current leaders SUNY's commitment to their success and to ensuring a collaborative and welcoming environment in which they can continue their professional growth.
+With this foundation, strategic and sustained professional development investments will be necessary to demonstrate to all of our emerging and current leaders SUNY's commitment to their success and to ensuring a collaborative and welcoming environment in which they can continue their professional growth toward leadership roles at the University President and President's Cabinet level (Provosts, Deans, Chief Financial Officers, Chief Business Officers, etc.).

-The Black Leadership Institute (BLI) is open to any and all prospective candidates regardless of race, color, national origin, or sex, and is consistent with all current governing federal and state nondiscrimination law.
+The Black Leadership Institute is open to any and all prospective candidates regardless of race, color, national origin, or sex, and is consistent with all current governing federal and state nondiscrimination law.
 All application submissions will be assessed and evaluated in accordance with the required eligibility criteria.

 Our Mission: